synergy-inc/.github/profile/README.md

 ### Synck: Synchronization Kernel

-SyncK allows companies to securely synchronize different data types in real-time across different servers.
+Synck allows companies to securely synchronize different data types in real-time across different servers.

 This core service manages the exchange of data across servers and security / cryptography.
 This component will be released under an open-source license.

 ### Synck Server: file management and messages

-SyncK Server is an open-source implementation of the core file management and messages functionality.
+Synck Server is an open-source implementation of the core file management and messages functionality.
 This will be releases under the Server Side Public License (SSPL).

 ### SynergyOS: the company OS